Analyzing Nortech Systems (NSYS) and The Competition

-Nortech Systems (NASDAQ:NSYS – Get Rating) is one of 30 public companies in the “Electronic components, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare Nortech Systems to similar companies based on the strength of its dividends, analyst recommendations, risk, earnings, institutional ownership, valuation and profitability.
+Nortech Systems (NASDAQ:NSYS – Get Rating) is one of 89 public companies in the “Electronic Components” industry, but how does it contrast to its peers?
+We will compare Nortech Systems to similar businesses based on the strength of its risk, dividends, institutional ownership, earnings, valuation, profitability and analyst recommendations.

 Profitability

-This table compares Nortech Systems and its rivals’ net margins, return on equity and return on assets.
+This table compares Nortech Systems and its peers’ net margins, return on equity and return on assets.

 |Net Margins